-In the previous post we have seen complete overview of the IPv6 protocol and its features.
-Now in this post we mainly understand the protocols by which a host can map a physical address to a logical (IP) address.
+In the previous post, we have seen a complete overview of the IPv6 protocol and its features.
+Now in this post, we mainly understand the protocols by which a host can map a physical address to a logical (IP) address.
 There may be occasions when an organization does not have enough IP addresses to assign to each workstation , it needs to assign IP addresses on demand.

 The workstation can send its physical address and ask for a short time lease .
-The workstation can find its physical address by checking its interface, but it does not know its IP address.(in this post we mainly discuss about the RARP , DHCP and BOOTP protocols)
+The workstation can find its physical address by checking its interface, but it does not know its IP address.(in this post we mainly discuss the RARP , DHCP, and BOOTP protocols)

 What is Reverse Address Resolution Protocol (RARP) ?